 Open a demo account >>Visit Saxo Capital Markets >>

 Social-copy trading features allow those new to forex trading to build confidence, while experienced traders can save time conducting technical analysis and staying up to date with markets.
-While Saxo Markets offer no social-copy trading tools, IC Markets allows clients automate trading with ZuluTrade and MyFxBook.
+While Saxo Markets offer no social-copy trading tools, IC Markets allows clients to automate trading with ZuluTrade and MyFxBook.

 ZuluTrade is an automated trading service where users can copy experienced traders’ strategies.